 IRP Project Name Scope, Total IRP Funding, Completion Date installing new digital cameras at all Metromover Station Platforms as well as providing local Network Video Recorders for independent 24/7recording.
 The cameras will be networked into the Video System and new digital displays will be installed at the Mover Central Control.
 This project is being consolidated with the Fiber Project due to its dependency on the fiber installation.
 It is in progress and Implementation was expected to be complete by December 2012.
 The \$698K project is federally funded with American Reinvestment and Recovery Act (ARRA) funds.
 This project is completed.
 Traction Power Rectifier Transformer - IRP140 Replace 28-year-old rectifier transformers used in the Miami-Dade Transit Metrorail System.
 This project is completed.
 Metrorail Railcar Floor Replacement - IRP225 Install Nora Flooring in 60 railcars.
 The railcars to be replaced have deteriorated sub-flooring, which is evidence as "soft floors".
 The process also includes removal and replacement of interior seating, panels, and sanctions.
 This project is completed.
 Metromover Traction Power Cables Replacement - IRP237 Remove/replace the Eight Street Substation to Brickell Station T2 transformer 13,200 volts three phase cables.
 The 350 mcm three phase cables is routed in the cables tray underneath the guideway.
 Remove /replace the Third Street Substation 111 breaker load side 250 mcm three phase cable to 0L6 power rail.
 Also, remove/replace the Switch 1 grounding switch three phase 3/0 cables and 3/0 jumper cables (Outer Loop).
 This project is completed.
 40 Foot Hybrid Buses for Replacement (5309) - OSP163 Procure four (4) forty-foot hybrid diesel /electric transit buses for replacement of buses that are eligible for retirement.
 This project also has Federal Transit Administration (FTA) funds.
 This project is completed.
 Bus Garage Plumbing - IRP014 Overhaul existing bathrooms at the Central Bus Facilities.
 This project also has Federal Transit Administration (FTA) funds.
 This project is completed.
-Hydraulic Mobile Bus Lifts - IRP116 Provide 48 individual hydraulic mobile lifts for the Miami-Dade Department of Transportation and Public Works (DTPW) Stertil-Koni model # ST-1072-SS or ALM Model # WE-18 (as modified to DTPW specifications) or approved equal.
-Each mobile lift set shall consist of four columns.
-Each set shall consist of four (4) primary columns and each primary column shall operate as a primary of secondary column interchangeable without any modifications.
-The system shall be equipped with a selector interchangeable without any modifications.
-The system shall be equipped with a selector switch to permit the selection of four columns when operating as a set of six (6) columns.
-Each mobile lift set shall be designed to permit combining columns in pairs to compose systems of up to six (6) columns.
-Definition of set: A standard set of lifts consists of four hydraulic mobile columns, all primary design operation, used to lift buses as specified in Section 3.
-DTPW sometimes uses six (6) columns sets to lift the 60-foot buses.
-At least 15,000 lb. capacity per column.
-All columns shall be operated synchronously from any control panel on any column.
-This project is completed.
+Provide 48 individual hydraulic mobile lifts for the Miami-Dade Department of Transportation and Public Works (Koni model # ST-1072-SS or ALM Model # WE-18 (as modified to DTPW specifications) or approved equal.
+Each mob consist of four columns.
+Each set shall consist of four (4) primary columns and each primary column shall operate a secondary column interchangeable without any modifications.
+The system shall be equipped with a selector in without any modifications.
+The system shall be equipped with a selector switch to permit the selection of four columns as a set of six (6) columns.
+Each mobile lift set shall be designed to permit combining columns in pair systems of up to six (6) columns.
+Definition of set: A standard set of lifts consists of four hydraulic mobile column design operation, used to lift buses as specified in Section 3.
+DTPW sometimes uses six (6) columns sets to lift the At least 15,000 lb. capacity per column.
+All columns shall be operated synchronously from any control panel on any project is completed.
 Metromover Canopies and Escalator Replacement - CIP040 Construct canopies and repair existing escalators at Metromover Stations.
 This project is completed.
 Metrorail Palmetto Station-Americans with Study at Rail Station and corrective work has been completed.